 I grow it in a tub in my garden, and keep it well under control, allowing it to grow up a trellis nailed to a wall, but cutting it back if it starts to extend beyond the trellis.

 Just a bit of fun.
 What's your attitude about weeds?
 Do you whisk them all out on principle—they have no place in a domestic garden—or do you really rather like them?

-Also known as the Butterfly Plant because it attracts butterflies, Buddleias come in many shades of purple, from white through to dark heliotrope set against silvery green leaves.
+Also known as the butterfly plant because it attracts butterflies, buddleias come in many shades of purple, from white to dark heliotrope set against silvery green leaves.
 They are vigorous flowering shrubs that grow prolifically.
 In the building where I used to work, I saw them growing where they had seeded themselves in cracks in garage cement.
-They will grow happily in dappled shade and need to be cut back every year to flower on the new wood.
-Otherwise they grow very tall and woody.
+Although preferring a sunny position, in my garden they grow happily in dappled shade.
+They need good drainage and should be cut back hard every year to flower on the new wood.
+Otherwise, they grow very tall and woody.

 Best of all, they are fairly long-flowering—over most of the summer and into autumn.

 Pansies come in a range of magnificent colours.
-I love them.
-Their little faces always seem so welcoming.
+I love them, and their little faces always seem so welcoming.